manuelvicnt/MathCoroutinesFlow/README.md

 we can cancel (great for testing).
 If you create coroutines with `GlobalScope` you manually have to track down every coroutine you create, whereas with a custom scope you can track them all together.

-- `supervisorScope`.
+- `supervisorScope` & `coroutineScope`.
 You can find this in [`UserRepository.kt`](https://github.com/manuelvicnt/MathCoroutinesFlow/blob/master/app/src/main/java/com/manuelvicnt/coroutinesflow/user/impl/UserRepository.kt).
 If you notice, `getUserAsync()` is a suspend function; we use `supervisorScope` to create a new scope out of the one that is calling the method.
 And this is because we need a scope to create new coroutines!
+Find a `supervisorScope` vs `coroutineScope` comparison in that file.